mbogudal/DatabasesConnections/README.md

 Working on Linux and Windows.

 This application is created for making reports from sql databases.
-It must be started from command lineand requires 4 arguments.
+It must be started from command line and requires 4 arguments.
 - database engine (oracle, postgres).
 - database addres / name.
 - user name.